kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-automating excel report with Python.md

 * **Online** : Only for clients subscribed to the online data.
 * **Offline** : Only for clients subscribed to the offline data.

-**Summary of steps**
+**Process Summary**

-1. Create **a blank Excel template** with all necessary data formatting for automation.
+1. Create an **Excel template** with all the sheets mentioned above, leaving the data areas blank.
-2. Set up **a master file** with data specifications for each client.
+2. Set up **a master file** contains data specifications for each client.
-3. Write SQL code to **export raw data** for each client in separate .csv files, all saved in the same folder and follow the same naming structure.
+3. Write SQL code to **export raw data** for each client separately, all saved in the same folder and follow the naming structure as {Client Name}_DATA.csv.
-4. Save all **brand logos** in the same folder and follow the same naming structure.
+4. Save all **brand logos** in the same folder and follow the naming structure as {Client Name}_LOGO.png.
 5. Use **Python to automate running multiple reports** in one execution based on the configuration set in the master file.

 ---